Uefa Women’s Champions League: Record 91,553 fans attend Barcelona vs Real Madrid at Camp Nou

 The fans on Wednesday, perhaps aware of the record, held up placards before the match that spelt the words ‘More than empowerment.’

-According to the AFP, the club allowed its 147 thousand members 24 hours to book up to four free tickets with just a 2.5 Euro administrative charge, and non-members were able to buy tickets between nine and 15 euros.
+According to the AFP, the club allowed its 147 thousand members 24 hours to book up to four free tickets with just a 2.5 Euro administrative charge, and non-members were able to buy tickets between nine and 15 Euros.

-“”It was magical - the game finished and nobody wanted to go home,” said Aelxia Putellas, who won the Ballon d’Or in November, and scored three goals for Barcelona over the two legs against Real Madrid.
+“It was magical - the game finished and nobody wanted to go home,” said Alexia Putellas, who won the Ballon d’Or in November, and scored three goals for Barcelona over the two legs against Real Madrid.

 “We were celebrating with the fans, it’s amazing.
 There were so many people, so many girls.
 What happened today was historic.”